libssh2/libssh2/docs/libssh2_sftp_open_ex.md

 ## LIBSSH2_FXF_CREAT,

-If this flag is specified, then a new file will be created if one does not already exist (if LIBSSH2_FXF_TRUNC is specified, the new file will be truncated to zero length if it previously exists)
+If this flag is specified, then a new file is created if one does not already exist (if LIBSSH2_FXF_TRUNC is specified, the new file is truncated to zero length if it previously exists)

 ## LIBSSH2_FXF_TRUNC